zbryikt/servlet/README.md

 ========

 * db - for mongodb database
-* jade - for backend served template. check jade/index.jade for your hello world at http://localhost/.
+* view - for backend served template. check view/index.jade for your hello world at http://localhost/.
 * src - livescript and sass code
 * static - all built file and static files. keep static/css and static/js clean without modify them.
 * static/assets - all external libraries